gmcgoldr/algorand-tut/README.md

 The `-d` flag is used in many commands to specify a data directory.
 In this case,
-the node is being told to run with the data created by `goal`, which connects the node to the private network.
+the node is being told to run with the data created by `goal` when the private network was built, which connects the node to the private network.

 The key manager runs on a node and manages wallets.